 Don’t be fazed by the use of beets in these deliciously rich, moist little cupcakes.
 Beets are naturally sweet, full of nutrients, and a perfect partner for the rich chocolate.
-The cupcakes themselves are dairy free, and the smooth, delicious frosting is a lighter alternative to the usual butter cream.
+The Chocolate Beet Cupcakes themselves are dairy free, and the smooth, delicious frosting is a lighter alternative to the usual butter cream.
 Made with rich bakers chocolate and creamy 2% Greek yogurt, the frosting tastes totally decadent — a chocoholic’s delight.

 1. Preheat the oven to 350.
 Line a standard muffin tray with 12 cupcake liners.